theopn/theovim/src/theovim-docs/theovim-info.md

 # Theovim Information

-> Current Version: 2023.03.14
+> Current Version: 2023.03.xx

 # Changelog

+## Version 2023.03.xx

+- :TheovimUpdate is now executed in a floating, transparent terminal
+- :Notepad is also semi-transparent
+- Colorcolumn and tab configurations are adjusted based on file types

 ## Version 2023.03.14

 - Statusline is totally redesigned!!
 One less plugin...
-- :TheovimUpdate is now executed in a floating, transparent terminal
-- :Notepad is also semi-transparent
-- Colorcolumn and tab configurations are adjusted based on file types
-- :ZenModeIsh - Spawn a large NvimTree to center the text
+- :ZenModeIsh - Spawn a large NvimTree to center the text - Removed in V. 2023.03.15

 ## Version 2023.03.07